Where did you go to school?

 What's the biggest difference between being an intern and a permanent employee?

 Simply, the difference in the amounts of domain knowledge possessed.
 A full-time employee has generally found and solved more problems at Ripple compared to an intern that’s still green when it comes to our processes, traditions, and work.

 A great aspect about Ripple’s internship program is that interns are able to positively impact our products – RippleNet, Xpring – and the organization as a whole once they have the context they need.
 A couple of examples:

 - A coworker who interned in 2018 shipped our request for payment feature that’s used by our customers today!

-- My mentee in 2019 contributed code that is running in production today.
+- My mentee, Mithun, in 2019 contributed code that is running in production today.
 Since coming back, he’s continued working on his summer project and grew it into the backbone of our monitoring system.